hplp/ai-hardware-project-sleeping-buddha/README.md

 The FaceRecognition112V1S8 model is a quantized deep neural network that employs convolutional layers and depthwise separable convolutions to extract and encode facial features into a compact, 128-dimensional embedding.
 Here's a technical breakdown of its operation:

 1. Preprocessing:
          The input image is resized to 112x112x3 (width, height, RGB channels) and normalized for numerical stability.
          Optionally, facial landmarks are detected for alignment, ensuring consistency in the facial pose.
 2. Feature Extraction (Backbone Network):
-Architecture:

-Based on a MobileNet-like backbone, optimized for computational efficiency using depthwise separable convolutions:
+         Architecture: Based on a MobileNet-like backbone, optimized for computational efficiency using depthwise separable convolutions:
          Depthwise Convolution: Applies a single convolutional filter per channel to reduce parameter count.
          Pointwise Convolution: Combines the outputs of depthwise convolutions across channels.
-These convolutions significantly reduce the number of operations compared to standard convolutions, making the model suitable for low-resource environments.
+T        These convolutions significantly reduce the number of operations compared to standard convolutions, making the model suitable for low-resource environments.
-Activation Functions:

-Uses ReLU6 (Rectified Linear Unit capped at 6) for non-linearity, helping prevent overflow during quantization.
+         Activation Functions: Uses ReLU6 (Rectified Linear Unit capped at 6) for non-linearity, helping prevent overflow during quantization.
-Batch Normalization:

-Each convolutional layer is followed by batch normalization to stabilize training and inference, especially after quantization.
+         Batch Normalization: Each convolutional layer is followed by batch normalization to stabilize training and inference, especially after quantization.
-Quantization:

-Weights and activations are quantized to INT8, where values are represented in 8-bit integers.
+         Quantization: Weights and activations are quantized to INT8, where values are represented in 8-bit integers.
 This reduces memory usage and speeds up inference on devices with integer-optimized hardware.
 3. Bottleneck Layers:
          The network includes bottleneck blocks, which compress intermediate feature maps into lower-dimensional representations:
          These blocks are parameter-efficient and help maintain model accuracy despite quantization.
 4. Embedding Generation (Fully Connected Layer):
         The final output is a 128-dimensional feature vector (embedding) that represents the input face.
         The embedding is compact and discriminative, ensuring faces with similar features (e.g., the same person) produce similar vectors, while distinct faces yield dissimilar vectors.
 5. Postprocessing (Face Recognition):
         During enrollment, the embeddings of new faces are saved as templates.
-During recognition:
-The embedding of the current face is computed.
+        During recognition:The embedding of the current face is computed.
 A cosine similarity or Euclidean distance is calculated between the current embedding and stored embeddings.
 A threshold determines whether the face is recognized or classified as unknown.

 ## Challenge
 - Only connects to wifi when PSRAM is disabled, then face detection does not work.